-The annual meeting of stockholders of Hess Corporation will be held at Hess Corporation, 1501 McKinney Street, Houston, Texas 77010, on Wednesday, May 6, 2015, at 9:00 a.m., local time, for the following purposes:
+The annual meeting of stockholders of Hess Corporation will be held at Hess Corporation, 1501 McKinney Street, Houston, Texas 77010, on Wednesday, June 7, 2017, at 9:00 a.m., local time, for the following purposes:

-- 1. To elect ten directors for the ensuing one-year term (pages 9 to 56 of the accompanying proxy statement); - 2.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers (pages 57 and 58); - 3.
-To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages 59 and 60); - 4.
-To approve the company's amended and restated 2008 long-term incentive plan (pages 61 to 76); - 5.
-To act upon the stockholder proposals described in the accompanying proxy statement if properly introduced at the meeting (pages 77 to 84); and - 6.
+- 1. To elect twelve directors for the ensuing one-year term (pages 11 to 22 of the accompanying proxy statement); - 2.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers (page 57); - 3.
+To conduct a non-binding advisory vote on the frequency of voting on executive compensation (page 58); - 4.
+To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages 59 to 60); - 5.
+To approve the 2017 long term incentive plan (pages 61 to 75); - 6.
+To act upon the stockholder proposal described in the accompanying proxy statement if properly introduced at the meeting (pages 76 to 79); and - 7.
 To transact any other business which properly may be brought before the meeting.

-All stockholders are cordially invited to attend, although only stockholders of record at the close of business on March 19, 2015, the record date for the annual meeting, will be entitled to vote at the meeting.
+All stockholders are cordially invited to attend, although only stockholders of record at the close of business on April 19, 2017, the record date for the annual meeting, will be entitled to vote at the meeting.

-By order of the board of directors, George C. Barry Secretary
+By order of the board of directors,

+Timothy B. Goodell Secretary

-April 2, 2015
+April 28, 2017